 The Occupational Health Service provides access to an independent medical practitioner for employee referrals and advice on a number of issues (see 9.2).

-Contact Officers are trained to provide support and guidance to employees who feel they are subject to harassment, discrimination or bullying issues in the workplace.
-Employees can telephone the confidential internal council support helpline on 01642 727424.
+Q Well are trained to provide support and guidance to employees who feel they need support with their mental health.
+Employees can telephone the confidential internal council support helpline.